dvkwong/devint/_posts/2017-05-09-Docker-container-for-Jekyll.md

 ## Welcome [Docker](https://www.docker.com/)!

-Docker is a cross platform tool that allows fully contained applications to be run in an isolated environment called containers similar to a VM.
-Containers are much smaller and less cpu and memory intensive.
+Docker is a cross platform tool that allows applications to be run in an isolated environment called containers similar to a VM.
+Containers are much smaller and less cpu and memory intensive than VM's.

 The official [Jekyll container](https://github.com/jekyll/docker) comes setup with everything required to run Jekyll.